Girl Again

 What is a Calling Card?

 Calling cards were fancy little cards that proper ladies carried around with them when paying calls.
-They were Samantha and her calling cardsdecorated with drawings of flowers and fancy designs, and had the owner’s name written on them in fancy cursive.
+They were decorated with drawings of flowers and fancy designs, and had the owner’s name written on them in fancy cursive.
 If the lady of the house wasn’t home at the time, the caller would leave her calling card at her house to let her know she had been there.
 This way, the lady of the house would know she had been payed a call and hadn’t been snubbed.
 Since the cards were such an important part of calling, it was only natural that the lady of the house kept a special dish to receive calling cards.

 Now you, too, can have your own calling cards!